Bob Lipscomb: Cricket

 As a cricketer, Lipscomb was a fast bowler, playing as an amateur when his work allowed him to.
 He has been described as a "valuable addition" to the Kent bowling attack who often played at his best during Canterbury Cricket Week, the social highlight of the county's cricketing year.
 A well-built man, Lord Harris described him as the "fiercest of bowlers" and Lipscomb took 206 wickets in his 48 first-class matches for Kent.
 His Wisden obituary described him as "one of the fastest and straightest amateur fast bowlers of his day".

 After impressing whilst playing for Town Malling, Lipscomb's first-class debut was for Kent against an England XI during the 1862 Canterbury Cricket Week.
 He played first-class cricket in every season until 1873, making a total of 60 appearances.
-Other than the county side, he played for the Gentlemen of Kent as well as other amateur sides.
-His best bowling performance came in 1871 against MCC at Lord's when he took nine wickets for the cost of 88 runs (9/88), including bowling six batsmen.
+He also played for Gentlemen of Kent and other amateur teams.
+His best bowling performance came in 1871 against Marylebone Cricket Club (MCC) at Lord's when he took nine wickets for the cost of 88 runs (9/88), including bowling six batsmen.